marcilustra/Marbacus/README.md

 ### The Buttons
 #### Delete and AC
 DEL removes the last character of the bottom display and sets its to zero if the last character is deleted as well.

+## Mark 1
+Uses eval() (semi-safely since all input is restricted to only numbers and operator strings but not entirely: you can Ctrl + V invalid inputs)

+Operations availbale:
+    1. Add
+    2. Subtract
+    3. Multiply
+    4. Divide